LukeShortCloud/rootpages/src/virtualization/kubernetes.rst

 Resources
 ~~~~~~~~~

 Resource APIs are used to create objects in Kubernetes.
 They define the desired state of objects.
 Controllers are used to enforce that state.
-Every object must be defined using a YAML template file with these fields:
+Every object manifest has the following fields.
+Typically these are defined declaratively via a YAML manifest file.

 -  **apiVersion (string)** = The version of the API.
 Normally ``v1`` or ``<APIGROUP>/v1``.
 -  **kind (string)** = Name of the API to create an object from.